“I have found out that there ain’t no surer way to find out whether you like people or hate them than to travel with them.” – Mark Twain

 + Read up on any common money scams and warnings (such as the prevalence of pick-pocketing).
 I prefer to use wikivoyage.org to get a good introduction to the country.

 WHILE ON THE TRIP:

 + Be flexible and compromise.
+A friendship is just like a relationship without the sex part.
 Give & Take!
 If you eat lunch late but your friend gets grumpy if he/she doesn’t eat at 11 am, give in and grab lunch too or at least find a place to grab a snack and go or relax and enjoy a beer or two.

 + Split up!
 Some friends might want to call it an early night while the others want to party till dawn and that’s ok.
 Just make sure everybody catches the bus, train, or flight the next day if needed – be mean about it if necessary in the morning to wake them up.
 If it’s during the day, arrange a time and place to meet up again and be prompt – especially if you guys aren’t using phones and text messaging in a foreign country.

 + Don’t be on the phone during meals.
 This is time to eat, drink, bond, and people watch together.